bson/fat32/README.md

 ### SDIO

-This implements a physical 4-bit SDIO interface.  stm32_sdio.{h,cxx} conatains a token skeleton, using ST's HAL.
+This implements a physical 4-bit SDIO interface.  stm32_sdio.{h,cxx}
+conatains a token skeleton, using ST's HAL.
 It won't compile and is just for illustration.

+A future enhancement here for the SDCard BlockDev is error resilience and timeouts (with reset and reinit) to recover from errors.
+Retry on CRC errors.
+This requires some additions to the SDIO interface.
+There are also some places where the skeleton will wait indefinitely;
+this is makes it a bit of a toy.

+The dummy SDIO outline code will spin waits and polled transfers.
+In many actual real-world scenarios it should use interrupts, scheduling primitives to wake the blocked thread, and DMA transfers.
+However, the dummy is a good first "blinking LED" kind of starting point.

 ## Repair